dessalines/flowchat/README.md

 *If you want to self-host flowchat.*

 ### Requirements
-- Java 8
+- Java 8 + Maven
-- Nodejs/npm, [nvm](https://github.com/creationix/nvm) is the preferred installation method.
+- Node + npm, [nvm](https://github.com/creationix/nvm) is the preferred installation method.
 - Postgres 9.3 or higher

 ### Download Flowchat